Can’t find what you’re looking for?

 There are a number of scholarships available to help defer the cost of pre-capstone study abroad requirement and the Capstone Year abroad.

-Every Flagship student in good standing is eligible for up to $20,000 in Flagship support and we offer exclusive scholarship workshops tailored for Russian Flagship students.
+Every Flagship student in good standing is eligible for up to $15,000 in Flagship support for summer language study and we offer exclusive scholarship workshops tailored to Russian Flagship students.
 Flagship students also have access to funding resources on campus, including free application reviews from National Scholarship advisors, and we regularly make announcements about funding information sessions as well as upcoming deadlines.

 It is imperative that students reach their language proficiency benchmarks and maintain the integrity of their language skills.
-Taking three months off from studying Russian could have a serious effect on a student’s language gains, which is why we recommend enrolling in intensive summer language programs—especially at the early stages.
+Taking three months off from studying Russian could have a serious effect on a student’s language gains, which is why we strongly recommend enrolling in intensive summer language programs—especially at the early stages of language acquisition.

-Generally speaking, participating in the Russian Flagship Program will only extend a student’s time as an undergrad by one year (if “on-time” means a four-year graduation date).
+Generally speaking, participating in the Russian Flagship Program will only extend a student’s time as an undergrad to five years, which still remains well within the campus-wide average.

-A: Russian has been designated one of 15 critical languages by the United States government.
-Critical languages are less commonly taught in U.S. schools, but are crucial for national security and economic prosperity as well as essential to America’s positive engagement with the world.
+Per the United States government, Russian is a critical language.
+Critical languages are less commonly taught in U.S. schools but are crucial for national security and economic prosperity as well as essential to America’s positive engagement with the world.

 Over 80 federal agencies rely on professionals with high-level competence in foreign languages, but the professional skills students gain while in the program are widely applicable and sought after in both the public and private sectors.

-Thanks to the internship portion of the Capstone Year, Russian Flagship students will graduate with practical experience using the Russian language in professional settings.
-Also, completing such a rigorous language program demonstrates commitment, tenacity, and one’s ability to succeed to future employers.
+Thanks to the internship portion of the Capstone Year, Russian Flagship students graduate with practical experience using the Russian language in professional settings.
+Completing such a rigorous language program demonstrates commitment, tenacity, and one’s ability to succeed to future employers.
 Flagship students also stand out as skilled cultural experts that will develop into strong global leaders.

 Some organizations that have hired Flagship graduates include: